 On the one hand we had representatives from Duravit,Geberit, Siblik, A1 Telekom, Artweger, Evon, Villeroy & Boch Fliesen, Miele, Weitzer Parkett and Vola at one table.
 On the other hand, we had brought together an experienced special request processor and the Propster team of specialists for discussion.
 “By talking, people come together”, as the saying goes.
 Problems await us in many places.
 Be it because black ends of oak parquet flooring are created after completion and due to insufficient ventilation, or because mould is forming on the walls.
 Because the sealing between the bathtub/shower and the tiles does not hold properly or because there is no mobile phone reception in the concrete bunker, which really drives us crazy, just to name a few examples.

-Duravit is launching our “series of problem solutions” in cooperation with Würth, but this recurring problem is worth a blog post of its own, so stay tuned, preferably on this channel.
+Duravit is launching our “series of problem solutions” in cooperation with Würth, but this recurring problem is worth a blog post of its own, so stay tuned to our blog for more.